 Profit and risk potential

-With cash-covered puts, the profit potential has two components: the option trade, and if the stock gets assigned.
+With cash-covered puts, the profit potential has 2 components: the option trade, and if the stock gets assigned.
 The most you can make from the option trade is the premium.
-If the stock is assigned and you are given ownership, your upside is potentially unlimited as the stock moves higher.
+If the stock is assigned and you are given ownership, your upside is potentially unlimited if the stock moves higher.

-Cash-covered puts also have substantial risk because, if shares of the underlying stock fall to $0, you will still be obligated to buy shares at the original strike price.
+Cash-covered puts also have substantial risk because, if shares of the underlying stock fall below the strike price or event to $0, you will still be obligated to buy shares at the original strike price.
 You can see how the risk involved with a cash-covered put differs from using a limit order to buy a stock.

 Here’s an example of a cash-covered put in action.
 The option in question looks like this:

-In other words, you’re selling one contract (100 shares) on stock XYZ, and will be obligated to buy that stock if the party who purchased this contract decides to exercise their option.
-With contracts on individual stocks, this could happen at any time, regardless of the price of XYZ; however, it would normally occur once XYZ hits $50 per share.
+In other words, you’re selling 1 contract (100 shares) on stock XYZ, and will be obligated to buy that stock if the party who purchased this contract decides to exercise their option.
+With contracts on individual stocks, this could happen at any time, and it normally occurs when XYZ is at or below $50 per share.
 By entering into this contract, the buyer will pay you a premium of $2.30/share ($230 total for the contract).

 If the stock is less than $50 at expiration, then it will be assigned.